openZH/covid_19_wastewater_monitoring_ZH/README.md

 # Sars-Cov-2 wastewater monitoring data reported by the Canton of Zurich

 ### Scope
-As part of the cantonal SARS-CoV-2 wastewater monitoring, the __Health Department of the Canton of Zurich__ publishes measurements of samples from twelve wastewater treatment plants (WTPs) distributed __throughout the Canton of Zurich__.
+As part of the cantonal SARS-CoV-2 wastewater monitoring, the __Health Department of the Canton of Zurich (Cantonal Laboratory Zurich)__ analyses and publishes measurements of samples from twelve wastewater treatment plants (WTPs) distributed __throughout the Canton of Zurich__.

 The measurements are based on the __EAWAG (Swiss Federal Institute of Aquatic Science and Technology)__ project "SARS-CoV-2 in wastewater".
 Further information: https://www.eawag.ch/en/department/sww/projects/sars-cov2-in-wastewater/